zaksoyer/maths-game/Docs/README.md

 ### Philosopy

 You can't really lose at this game.
-Other then quit and reset your game, it's always possible ton continue further by doing a test correctly.
+Other then quit and reset your game, it's always possible to continue further by succeeding to a test.

 ### Rules

+*These are based on the basic game rules.
+Skin will be able to set some features and options to establish their own rules*

 * Each round is presented like a tests, maximum 6 questions for beginners, 12 questions for intermediates and 15 for advanced level.
-* To complete a round, the player must solve 5, 10 or 12 (depending on the difficulty level) maths operations correctly.
+* To complete a round, the player must solve 5, 10 or 12 (depending on the difficulty level) operations correctly.
 * A time limit can be assigned.
 * In the case of no time limit assigned,
   * Beginners : player has 3 seconds to select the answer.